 What a fun summer it’s been launching a series of grilling classes!
 My poor husband endured the recipe testing in stride—let me just say, even awesome grilled fish five times in one week starts to push it.
+However, these 5 Best Fish Grilling Tips were born out of such week-long endeavors.
 It has been such a delight to gather friends and grilling enthusiasts around picnic tables on warm summer days to talk good food and grilling.

 Through this new adventure, I have realized how much teaching stirs my passion for bringing healthy, whole food cooking and people together.
 The face-to-face time is such a treat and there is no better compliment than hearing someone say, “I can do this” when they leave the class.
 Knowing they feel new confidence warms me all the way to my toes.
 My plan is to secure a commercial kitchen in the near future so I can teach classes year-round.

 It’s been a busy time with little time for posting recipes, so I have some catching up to do with you.